TakMashido/Godot-cloth-simulation/readme.md

 Download reposity and load it as project in godot.
 Open Test1.tscn(showcase) or Test2.tscs(Benchmark) under ClothSimulation dir and press f6 to run.

-If it's to laggy(shouldn't be too much but tested only on my i5-7300hq, older u series processors can have problems) decrease interpolation steps of nodes useing right pane.
 ### In project use
 2. Add cloth node
   1. Add Polygon2d to scene, and att VerletPolygon.gd script to it.